 The tale tells of youth and ego that seeks to perpetuate itself through the fear of not-being, drawing on the life of others in true vampiric style, though without the blood.
 It is one of those stories where nothing happens… yet lives are changed as the characters act out their fate.
 The reader may be changed too, as questions begin to form in the nether regions of the mind and parallels are drawn with less lurid occurrences in daily life.
 I went on to read his ‘Zanoni’, where a choice between immortality and humanity lifts the veil on many arcane themes; that book also brought questions and my grandfather’s library was a gold-mine.

 Dion Fortune, Robert Graves, Aleister Crowley and MacGregor Mathers were probably not average teen reading.
 Many of the books my grandfather gave me raised questions.
 Some gave me answers too, or better still, were signposts that showed me where to look to find my own.
 In that I was lucky; far luckier than I would realise for many years.
 At the time, I just assumed that when such questions arose, everyone would have someone with whom to discuss them.
 It was not until much later that I found that my situation was the exception rather than the norm.
-In those days, books on alternative approaches to spirituality were still rare and hard to find and many will have no-one with whom they can explore the deepest thoughts that arise within the hidden regions of the soul.
+In those days, books on alternative approaches to spirituality were still rare and hard to find and, even today, many will have no-one with whom they can explore the deepest thoughts that arise within the hidden regions of the soul.

 We all have questions.
 Many people still turn to books to explore their ideas and seek inspiration, but with the advent of the internet it has become even simpler to tap in a query and see what comes up.
 The problem is that there is just so much information out there…and most of it conflicting.
 From the strangest concepts to the harshest diatribes against them, the genuine seeker will find every possible shade of opinion, every argument for and against and every wild and wacky theory there is… and where do you start to sift through them?